Bergen: Demographics

 The immigrant population in Bergen has changed a lot since 1970.
 As of 1 January 1986, there were 2,870 people with a non-Western immigrant background in Bergen.
-In 2006, this figure had increased to 14,630, so the non-Western immigrant population in Bergen was five times higher than in 1986.
+In 2006, this figure was 14,630, increasing non-Western immigrant population in Bergen was five times higher than in 1986.
 This is a slightly slower growth than the national average, which has sextupled during the same period.
 Also in relation to the total population in Bergen, the proportion of non-Westerns increased significantly.
 In 1986, the proportion of the total population in the municipality of non-Western background was 3.6%.
 In January 2006, people with a non-Western immigrant background accounted for 6 percent of the population in Bergen.
 The share of Western immigrants has remained stable at around 2% in the period.
 The number of Poles in Bergen rose from 697 in 2006 to 3,128 in 2010.

 As of 2022, immigrants of non-Western origin and their children enumerated 30,540, and made up an estimated 11% of Bergen's population.
 Immigrants of Western origin and their children enumerated 22,954, and made up an estimated 9% of Bergen's population.

 The Church of Norway is the largest denomination in Bergen, with 201,006 (79.74%) registered adherents in 2012.
 Bergen is the seat of the Diocese of Bjørgvin with Bergen Cathedral as its centrepiece, while St John's Church is the city's most prominent.
 As of 2012, the state church is followed by 52,059 irreligious, 4,947 members of various Protestant free churches, 3,873 actively registered Catholics, 2,707 registered Muslims, 816 registered Hindus, 255 registered Russian Orthodox and 147 registered Oriental Orthodox.